lwindolf/newsagain/research.md

 - free plan 1 worker: 100000 req/day
 - paid $5 per 10Mio requests/month

-By for example limiting the maximum number of subscriptions support to e.g. 200 and by allowing only 5 daily updates $5 can serve 10Mio / 200 / 5 / 30 = at least 350 conccurent users which would be a
+By for example limiting the maximum number of subscriptions supported to e.g. 200 and by allowing only 5 daily updates $5 can serve 10Mio / 200 / 5 / 30 = at least 350 conccurent users which would be a
 reasonable price.
 The challenge of course lies with preventing abuse of the proxy.